zunman/100_days_of_ML_code/README.md

 Today I trained my own word embeddings on Resumes.
 I recently had to work on a skills identification task, where it was quite a challenge to group skills together in certain categories.
 It seems word embeddings might be able to solve the problem.

 ## Day 11

-Today I am exoerimented with training word embeddings from various different sources.
+Today I am experimented with training word embeddings from various different sources.
 I trained a model on resumes collected for NAICS, another model on job posts collected for NAICS, and a 3rd model on both job posts and resumes (model is currently training).

+## Day 12

+About day 11, finished training my 3 word embedding models.
+They worked great. solved the problem of grouping similar skills together.

+Today I am watching "Data Science A-Z: Real Life Data science" udemy course.
+Listening to the "communication chapter which talks about "working with people" and "presenting for data scientists".
+Not exactly Machine learning, but definitely a big part of being a data scientist